 Ask students: How do you think these distortions were made?

-Explain that although the images might look they are digitally manipulated or Photoshopped, in reality they are 3D sculptures that were intentionally skewed by the artist, Robert Lazzarini.
+Explain that although the images might look like they are digitally manipulated or Photoshopped, in reality they are 3D sculptures that were intentionally skewed by the artist, Robert Lazzarini.

 Lazzarini is known for taking ordinary objects and creating sculptures that are so distorted that the visual, physical experience challenges perception and disrupts normal visual recognition.
 He constructs his sculptures out of the same materials as their real world counterparts.